 This guide covers the most pertinent aspects of WebSub; see the spec for details.

-- Subscription denied — In this case, the request payload explains why the subscription could not be created.
+- Subscription denied — In this case, the request will contain a reason (hub.reason) in the query parameters to explain why the subscription could not be created.
 For example, you may not be authorized to access the resource you requested or you may have exceeded the maximum number of subscriptions.

 For examples, see the Webhooks reference documentation.